deshaw/jupyterlab-execute-time/README.md

 This project is released under a [BSD-3-Clause license](https://github.com/deshaw/jupyterlab-execute-time/blob/master/LICENSE.txt).

+We love contributions!
+Before you can contribute, please sign and submit this [Contributor License Agreement (CLA)](https://www.deshaw.com/oss/cla).
+This CLA is in place to protect all users of this project.

 "Jupyter" is a trademark of the NumFOCUS foundation, of which Project Jupyter is a part.

 [pypi-url]: https://pypi.org/project/jupyterlab-execute-time